 Mr. Arlein has received Martindale-Hubbell's highest rating of AV Preeminent based on both peer reviews and numerous client reviews.
 Mr. Arlein was recognized as a Rising Star in the area of Estate Planning and Probate in the 2013 New York-Metro edition of Super Lawyers.
 Mr. Arlein frequently publishes articles and lectures on various estate planning topics.
-He serves on the Board of Directors of the Estate Planning Council of New York City and is a member of the Society of Trust and Estate Practitioners (STEP).
+He served on the Board of Directors of the Estate Planning Council of New York City and is a member of the Society of Trust and Estate Practitioners (STEP).

 Significant Changes to New York Estate and Income Tax Enacted

 Significant Changes Proposed to New York Estate and Income Tax Laws